liberland/Constitution/Liberland-constitution.md

 * **§VI.4.** The Supreme Court shall be presided over by the Chief Justice of the Supreme Court, and shall be composed of him or her and four others judges called the Justices of the Supreme Court, appointed by the Chancellor for life, and shall reach its decisions by a majority of votes.
 * **§VI.5.** The Chief Justice of the Supreme Court or any Justice of the Supreme Court shall be only removed from their position by the Citizens with a simple majority in a referendum called by no less than 10% of population.
 * **§VI.6.** The Supreme Court shall hear appeals from the Civil Court and the Criminal Court on the point of law where such appeal was permitted by the Supreme Court.
-* **§VI.7.** The criminal offenses shall be prosecuted by the Office of the Public Prosecutor of the Free Republic of Liberland, headed by the Chief Public Prosecutor, on behalf of the Citizens.
+* **§VI.7.** The criminal offenses shall be prosecuted by the Office of the Public Prosecutor of the Free Republic of Liberland, headed by the Chief Public Prosecutor, on behalf of the Citizens or with consent of the victim where appropriate.
-* **§VI.8.** The criminal offenses shall be tried in the Criminal Court before a panel of three judges with the panel of Jury to give a verdict of ‘Guilty’ or ‘Not guilty’.
+* **§VI.8.** The criminal offenses shall be tried in the Criminal Court before a panel of three judges with the panel of Jury to give a verdict of ‘Guilty’ or ‘Not guilty'; acquittal by Jury shall be final.
 * **§VI.9.** The civil wrongs and administrative disputes shall be adjudicated in the Civil Court by a panel of three judges.
 * **§VI.10.** The Supreme Court shall review the constitutionality of every Bill passed by the Assembly and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, by a simple majority, declares the Bill to be constitutional.
   * **§VI.10(1)** Nothing in this paragraph precludes any Court of the Free Republic of Liberland from striking down any provision of any Act passed by the Assembly as unconstitutional at any later criminal or civil proceedings.
+* **§VI.11.** It shall be the duty of any Court of the Free Republic of Liberland to strike down any law as obsolete if there is a significant disparity between the effect of the law and the rationale behind it as declared under §IV.17, considering the accuracy of the initial budget calculations and the effectiveness of means adopted.